William Carr (arena football)

-William Carr (born July 13, 1975) is a former Arena football defensive / offensive lineman.
+William Carr (born July 13, 1975) is an American former professional football defensive / offensive lineman who played in the Arena Football League (AFL).
 He played college football at Michigan.
 He was drafted by the Cincinnati Bengals in the 7th round (217th overall) of the 1997 NFL draft.

 College career

 Carr attended Michigan.
 While there he was named First-team All-Big Ten in 1996 as well as College and Professional Football News as a First-team All-American.
 He finished third on Michigan's career tackles-for-loss list.